upper_bound and lower_bound for non increasing vector in c++

-The lower_bound() and upper_bound() functions by default work on non decreasing array.
+The lower_bound() and upper_bound() functions, by default works on non-decreasing array.
 The lower_bound() function finds iterator of first element that does not compare less to given element.
-The upper_bound() function returns iterator to first element that is greater.
+The upper_bound() function returns iterator to the first element that is greater.

-Given an array converting this to an non increasing vector, applying the std:: upper_bound and std:: lower_bound function to the vector
+Given an array converting this to a non-increasing vector, applying the std:: upper_bound and std:: lower_bound function to the vector

 lower_bound at position 5 upper_bound at position 4